| I

 Shipley to Sheffield, and so I would guess contact between Grandfather

+and his family members dwindled.
 The meeting between Dad and his cousins, the daughters of William Birch Murfin Shaw,

 was very productive, as Dollan had been actively researching the family